Tips for a Successful Proposal

 - Follow our Budget Tips below as you develop your ideas and when submitting your proposal.

 - Review models of working group activities (including examples of digital collaborations), and current Corridor activities for guidance or inspiration.

 Carefully Select Your Host Campus and Semester

-Our funding stems from different Corridor endowments at three partner institutions (Cornell University, Syracuse University, and the University of Rochester).
-Awards are tied to these endowments via the Host Campus and Semester specified in your proposal.
+Our funding stems from different Corridor endowments at the three partner institutions (Cornell University, Syracuse University, and the University of Rochester).
+Awards are tied to these endowments via the host campus and semester specified in your proposal.

 - Changing a host campus means asking for support from a different funding pool.
 These requests are not easily accommodated and may not be possible; money cannot “move” between the different endowments.

 - For remote-format activities, you must still identify a “host campus” due to our funding structure.

 Public health and safety guidelines may continue to change and differ across the Corridor’s 11 campuses and the nine counties they span across upstate New York.
 These considerations may impact planning, collaboration, and campus protocols about hosting in person activities (or using funds to support travel).
 Please keep apprised of evolving public health guidelines on Corridor campuses that could affect your Working Group activities.
 Remote format activities allow broad engagement, support international participation and guests, and are "greener."
-We therefore encourage you to consider a mix of formats (hybrid, remote, in-person) and welcome proposals for fully remote-format activities to sustain collaborations in an inclusive way for all participants at this time.
+We, therefore, encourage you to consider a mix of formats (hybrid, remote, or in person) and welcome proposals for fully remote format activities to sustain collaborations in an inclusive way for all participants.